Excluded minors are almost fragile: Confining sets

 We may now assume that $z'\in X$ and $z''\in Y$, so $X$ and $\cl^{*}(Y)$ are both $4$-element cosegments.
-Hence both $\si(M'/z')$ and $\si(M'/z'')$ are $3$-connected by the dual of Lemma \ref{longline3conn}.
+Hence both $\si(M'/z')$ and $\si(M'/z'')$ are $3$-connected by the dual of \cref{longline3conn}.
 By the definition of a confining set, there is some element $u\in G-\{x,y\}$ that is $(N,B)$-strong in $M'$, and $u$ belongs to either $X$ or $Y$.
-Hence, in $M'\del u$, either $z'$ or $z''$ is in a non-trivial series class, so at least one of $z'$ and $z''$ is $N$-contractible in $M'$; a contradiction of Lemma \ref{noextrastrong} (ii). \end{proof}
+Hence, in $M'\del u$, either $z'$ or $z''$ is in a non-trivial series class, so at least one of $z'$ and $z''$ is $N$-contractible in $M'$; a contradiction of \cref{noextrastrong}(i). \end{proof}

 \begin{lemma} There are at most two elements of $D$ that belong to $\cl^{*}(G)-G$. \end{lemma}